solodev/cloud-documentation/src/Users/search/index.md

 ### Activity

 You can check user activity.
-It is grouped by type, action name and date when it was added.
+It is grouped by type, action name, and date when it was added.

 ><img src="../../../images/users-details2.jpg" alt="users-details2.jpg" style="width: 70%; display: block"></a>